100 Best Books of All Time

 Books everyone should read

 That’s true of all the tomes on our list of the best books of all time.
 To land in the top 100, a book needed to truly stand out in the stacks.
 We considered best sellers, award winners, and books that are highly rated by readers and critics alike.
 Many have been made into blockbuster movies.
-Many are taught in schools today.
+(Make sure to check out these exciting book to movie adaptations coming out in 2022!)
+Going on, many are taught in schools today.
 Many have snagged spots on other “best of” lists published by the likes of the New York Times, The Guardian, NPR, PBS, Time magazine, and more.
 And most have had profound impacts on literature, culture, or the world in general.
 Our list includes everything from classics to new favorites, the best biographies to the best children’s books.
 Ready?
 Let’s dive in!

 1. Anna Karenina by Leo Tolstoy (1878)